rqguan/MaNGA-AGN/README.md

         c.
 Frequenct above 50Hz makes no sense so they are truncated.
         d.
 The difference between the first 4 strongest frequency shall be large, as the sample suggest.
         ---- [2nd Filter] ----
         e.
-Frequency of 1 Hz and 5 Hz are allowed but has to be weaker than 2 Hz, we use the sample to give an empiracle parameter.
+Frequency of 1 Hz and 3 Hz are allowed but has to be weaker than 2 Hz, we use the sample to limit an empiracle value.
         ---- [3rd Filter] ----
         f.
 During thr process, spacial features are integrated into a radial curve, therefore lost.